-Startup:Education is dedicated to improving the quality of public education in this country by investing in great classroom experiences to ensure that every child has access to the skills and opportunities they need to reach their full potential.
+Startup:Education is dedicated to improving the quality of public education in this country by investing in transformational learning experiences to ensure that every child has access to the skills and opportunities they need to reach their full potential.
 We believe in thoughtful yet catalytic change and supporting innovative education leaders, effective teachers, school models and tools that are leveling the playing field for students.
 We also believe that targeted investments can give vital support to leaders and organizations and thus be catalysts for much bigger changes in communities.

 We have supported a range of initiatives that we believe will have a meaningful impact on the public education system as a whole.
 To accomplish this, we are dedicated to working with communities to help close the education and opportunity gap.
 Some of these initiatives include:

 - EducationSuperHighway – working to provide access to high-speed internet to every K-12 public school

 - TheDream.US - providing college scholarships to highly motivated DREAMers who without financial aid cannot afford a college education that will enable them to participate in the American workforce

 - Code.Org – expanding participation in computer science by making it available in more schools and increasing participation by women and underrepresented students of color

 - Panorama Education – helping school districts, charter networks and state governments to develop and conduct surveys that empower teachers, students and parents to improve schools

 - Ravenswood Family Health Center – improving the health status of the local community (East Palo Alto, Belle Haven, Redwood City) by providing high quality, culturally competent primary and preventative health care to people of all ages regardless of insurance, immigration status or ability to pay